dbajri99/Master_Thesis/README.md

 #### ArXiv retriever.ipynb
 - Dynamic Query Building: Constructs search queries based on user-specified fields ("cs.CL", "cs.LG", 'cs.AI', 'cs.CV'), categories, and date ranges.
 - Robust Handling: Efficiently processes large volumes of data, with built-in mechanisms for retries and pagination.
+#### Data Retrieval Scripts Setup and Usage
+To run the data retrieval scripts for ACL Anthology and arXiv, first ensure Python is installed on your system.
+Install necessary dependencies with pip install requests beautifulsoup4 tqdm arxiv.
+For the ACL script, navigate to the script's directory and run python "ACL retriever.ipynb" to fetch and save papers in a JSON format (e.g., acl2023.json).
+Similarly, for the arXiv script, execute python "arXiv retriever.ipynb" to retrieve and store articles (e.g., data_collected_Jan2022-Feb2022.json).
+Both scripts allow customization of query parameters, such as date ranges and fields, to suit specific research needs.